 There is no requirement for exertis to have a Group- or any country-specific Charts of Accounts.
 These can be created at a later date should the need arise, for example as a result of acquisitions.

+The current version of the exertis chart of accounts can be seen on Sharepoint:

 Numbering